 - 30 seconds of leg-swings front to back and to the side.

-The stretching program Perform the following stretches, in this order.
+The stretching program Perform the following stretches (see image gallery below).
 Hold each stretch to a maximal tolerable point, but you should not experience pain, and be sure to follow the instructions in the image.

 I’d love to hear your feedback on this post, so please leave a comment, and if you’ve found the article useful, share it with your friends and training partners.